j4ckofalltrades/obsideck/README.md

 The plugin will use HTTPS by default and provides a self-signed certificate.
 Alternatively, you can enable a HTTP server by toggling the `Enable Non-Encrypted (HTTP) server` option.

-Depending on the your desired configuration (using HTTPS or HTTP, custom ports), the full URL should look like:
+Depending on your desired configuration (using HTTPS or HTTP, custom ports), the full URL should look like:

 `${scheme}://localhost/${port}`